Manglish: Loh

 'Loh' or 'lo' (囉) is used in the same context as "lah".
 It serves as a final particle to intensify a decision that is definitive and irrevocable.

 In most cases, loh is used in direct response to a question or query with the connotation that the respondent is somewhat impatient or annoying because the person thinks that the answer is so obvious that the question should not have been raised from the start.
 In fact, the questioner might have no idea beforehand about the rude reply that would be shot back to him/her, though it can be argued that the word 'lah' might deliver stronger emotions from the speaker.

 For example, to show argumentative mood or making emphasis, one would say, "You lo (it's your fault), if it's not for you we wouldn't be in trouble now!" and possibly in response, the other would say, "Eh, I never forced you to follow me here loh!"
 Another example is "traffic jam loh!" when asked by a friend why he or she is late to an occasion.

 Sometimes, loh is used to express insincerity while speaking, for instance when one says "sorry loh" or "thank you loh".

 However, in some cases, the use of loh is only intended to give an advice without any notion of impatience.
-Examples: "I think he’s being unreasonable loh" or "if you ask you will know loh".
+Examples: "I think he's being unreasonable loh" or "if you ask you will know loh".

 In lesser cases, using "loh" can make some emphasis or convey a jovial atmosphere.
 For example, "I came all the way for you loh" and "Nah, that one loh, that fat chubby one in a yellow shirt loh".

 "Loh" is mostly used by the Chinese community in Malaysia, because of its Cantonese origin.

 Meh

 "Meh" is commonly used at the end of a question.
 It is usually used with a sense of confidence in his or her own statement but the hint of doubt towards the other person.
-For example," I like her, can not meh?" (meaning "I like her.
+For example," I like her, cannot meh?" (meaning "I like her.
 What's wrong with that?").

 "Meh" is of Cantonese origin (咩).
 In Cantonese or Hakka, "meh" is a final particle that transforms statements into questions that indicate doubt or surprise.

-Phonetic Features of Spoken Manglish
+Phonology

 Manglish has its unique set of features when spoken by native Malaysians that are distinct from the standard variety of English.
 Though very similar to spoken Singlish, the two should not be considered the same variety.